Tomasvdv/Multi-agent-systems/README.md

 It might be interesting to split the current turret agent up into two separate agents: a radar station that can see and identify planes, but can't shoot at them; and a turret that cannot see or communicate with planes, but is able to shoot at planes and has to rely on the radar station to give it commands.

 Another interesting extension would be to expand on or change the communication protocols it uses and the amount of certainty that a turret needs to have before shooting down a plane.

-#### TCP protocol
-TCP labels its packets (bits of information) with numbers.
-It also uses a deadline before which a packet needs to reach its destination (time-out).
-For each received packet, the sender is notified by means of an acknowledgment.
-If a time-out occurs, no acknowledgment is received, on which the source sends another copy of the missing/delayed packet.
-In this way, packets are always assembled in order, without missing packets and in this way the protocol is robust against delays.